mactul/discordslashcommands/README.md

 #### Delete a global slash command

-If you've got your command from the manager, you can delete it easly like this:
+If you've got your command from the manager, you can delete it easily like this:
 ```py
 command.delete()
 ```